alyraffauf/appherder/README.md

 appherder autoupgrade          # check for updates once a day
 ```

 Then use `~/AppImages` like the place AppImages belong.
 Add a file and it gets a launcher.
 Remove a file and its launcher goes away.
-When an update is available, appherder installs it without leaving the old copy behind.
+When an update is available, appherder installs it in-place (no app restarts needed).

 Install an app from a file or URL: